 Figure 7: (a) Mean and (b,c) 5th and 95th percentiles probability maps of the areas affected by ballistic projectiles fallout from paroxysms assuming in each spatial point the maximum values between Model 1, Model 2, and Model 3.
 Estimates are conditioned on the occurrence of a paroxysm.
 Colors and contour lines indicate percentage values as shown in the legend.
-In the background is a vertical shaded relief of the island.
+In the background is a vertical shaded relief of the island from the 2012 LiDAR data (MASE, 2013; Di Traglia et al., 2020).

 Table 1: Summary of main probability values to be affected by ballistic fallout for different areas of Stromboli as derived by the presented probability maps.
 The numbers reported from Figures 6-8 and S3 are the approximate mean values with respect to the considered uncertainty.
 The numbers referred to Figures 10 and S4 are the uncertainty interval between the 5th percentiles of Fig. S3 and the 95th percentiles of Figure 8.
 For locations see Fig. 1b.